 Prof. Anke Lindner is an internationally acknowledged specialist in the interactions between anisotropic particles and flow.
 She has been the leader of many projects, including the ongoing PaDyFlow (particle dynamics in flow of complex suspensions) that was selected for a consolidator ERC grant (2016-2021).
 She is also part of the collaborative ITN project CALIPER starting in September 2019.
 She is a co-PI of the ETN-PHYMOT Physics of microbial motility starting in 2021.
 She has been awarded the “Maurice Couette” award and CNRS silver medal for her study of complex fluids in flow.
 Former students of hers now work as research scientists at companies such as “Total”, “Arkema” and small start-up companies as “DNA script” and “Aratinga Bio”.
 Many of them pursue a career in academia and hold positions as assistant professors at Montpellier University, Sorbonne University, Perdue University or University of Dortmund.
 She has published 63 primary research papers, 1 book chapter and 1 patent which is currently pending.
 To complement her experimental research Prof. Lindner has developed many close collaborations, acknowledged by common publications, with theoreticians on an international level.
 Ongoing collaborations comprise for example Mike Shelley, Courant Institute, and Simons Foundation New York, USA, David Saintillan (UCSD, USA), Howard Stone, Princeton University, USA and François Gallaire, EPFL, Switzerland.

+G. Miño, T. E. Mallouk, T. Darnige, M. Hoyos, J. Dauchet, J. Dunstan, R. Soto, Y. Wang, A. Rousselet, and E. Clement, Enhanced diffusion due to active swimmers at a solid surface Phys.Rev.Lett.
+106, 048102 (2011).

+G. Mino, J. Dunstan, A. Rousselet, E. Clement, R.Soto, Induced Diffusion of Tracers in a Bacterial Suspension: Theory and Experiments, J. Fluid Mech.
+729, 423 (2013)

+X.-L. Wu and A. Libchaber, Particle Diffusion in a Quasi-Two-Dimensional Bacterial Bath Phys.
+Rev. Lett.
+84, 3017 (2000).

+G. Junot, E. Clément, H. Auradou and R. García-Garcia, Single-trajectory characterization of active swimmers in a flow, Physical Review E 103, 032608 (2021).

+N. Figueroa-Morales, T. Darnige, C.Douarche, V. Martinez, R. Soto, A. Lindner, E.Clément, 3D spatial exploration by E. coli echoes motor temporal variability, Phys.Rev.X, 10, 021004 (2020).

+G. Junot, N. Figueroa-Morales, T.Darnige, A. Lindner, R. Soto, H.Auradou, E. Clément, Bacterium swimming in Poiseuille flow: the quest for active Bretherton-Jeffery trajectories, Europhys.
+Lett, 126, 44003 (2019).

+G Junot, T Darnige, A Lindner, VA Martinez, J Arlt, A Dawson, WCK Poon, Run-to-tumble variability controls the surface residence times of bacteria, preprint arXiv:2107.11123 (2021).